-Diane Hunger, a native of Germany, received a Diplom-Saxophonlehrer with distinction from the Musikhochschule Frankfurt/Darmstadtin 2008 and a Masters in Saxophone Performance from SUNY Fredonia in 2009.
-She is currently pursuing a Doctorate of Musical Arts in Saxophone Performance and Literature with Prof. Chien-Kwan Lin, while serving as his teaching assistant, a Minor in Music Business, and a Certificate in Arts Leadership at the same time.
+Diane Hunger, a native of Germany, received a Diplom-Saxophonlehrer with distinction from the Musikhochschule Frankfurt/Darmstadt in 2008, and a Masters in Saxophone Performance from SUNY Fredonia in 2009.
+She recently received the Doctorate of Musical Arts in Saxophone Performance and Literature from the Eastman School of Music.
+At Eastman, she studied with Prof. Chien-Kwan Lin, serving as his teaching assistant while also completing a Minor in Music Business and a Certificate in Arts Leadership at the same time.

-Diane is active internationally as a soloist as well as chamber musician, having toured Spain with the Linda Bangs Saxophone Orchestra and recorded for the Bavarian broadcast station.
-Additionally, she was invited to perform at the International Alliance of Women in Music conference in Flagstaff, Arizona, the North American Saxophone Alliance Conference in West Point, NY in 2011 and the World Saxophone Congress in Scotland in 2012.
-Additionally, she performed at Hartt School of Music, Hartford, Connecticut and at Hogeschool voor de Kunsten, Utrecht, Netherlands.
-She recently performed a series of concerts in Germany, Poland and the Netherlands with the duoKlang par2 and is presently working with composers to expand the repertoire for two saxophones.
+Diane is active internationally not only as a soloist, but also as a chamber musician, having toured Spain with the Linda Bangs Saxophone Orchestra, and she has recorded for the Bavarian broadcast station, Bayerische Rundfunk.
+She has been invited to perform at the International Alliance of Women in Music conference in Flagstaff, Arizona; the North American Saxophone Alliance Conference in West Point, NY in 2011; and the World Saxophone Congress in Scotland in 2012.
+She has performed at the Hartt School of Music in Hartford, Connecticut, and at Hogeschool voor de Kunsten, Utrecht, Netherlands.
+She recently performed a series of concerts in Germany, Poland and the Netherlands with the duo Klang par2, andis presently working with composers of new music to expand the repertoire for two saxophones.